Residence Life

 Off-Campus Housing Exceptions

-An exception to the On-Campus Residence Requirement is an allowance and privilege granted due to unusual circumstances that would not be common to other students (for example, medical needs, living at home with parents, and unique family situations).
+An exception to the On-Campus Residence Requirement is an allowance and privilege granted due to unusual circumstances that would not be common to other students (for example, medical needs, and unique family situations).
 Financial need is not a circumstance unique to students that qualifies for an off-campus exception.
-Requests for an exception are to be in writing to the Vice President for Student Affairs and Athletics.
-Guidelines for these request are available in the Student Life Office.
-Requests based on medical need must meet the requirements of an accommodation under the Americans with Disabilities Act.
+Requests for an exception are to be in writing to the Vice President for Student Affairs.
+Guidelines for these requests are available in the Student Life Office.
+Requests based on medical need must meet the requirements of an accommodation under the Americans with Disabilities Act and are processed through Disability Support Services

 Students who are allowed to live off campus realize that the privilege may be revoked should circumstances change.
 Any violation of the Student Code of Conduct may also result in this exception and privilege being revoked and may require the student in violation to move on campus.
 Falsifying information, choosing to reside off-campus without permission, and/or non-compliance with the guidelines allowing the exception to live off-campus may result in disciplinary consequences to the student, including but not limited to, being assessed the full room and board rate.